 The psychology of the colour pink is firmly rooted in the perception that pink is a feminine colour that connotes nurture, care, calmness, romance and hope.
-Marketing has definitely played a role in portraying pink as a “girly” colour.
+Marketing has played a role in portraying pink as a “girly” colour.

 Pretty in Pink

-Associating baby boys with blue and baby girls with pink is a relatively new trend says Jo B. Paoletti, author of Pink and Blue: Telling the Girls From the Boys in America.
-She said the gender-code between pink and blue was firmly drawn in western societies in the early 1980s thanks to branding and marketers such as Care Bear, Barbie, Hello Kitty, and many Disney princesses.
+Associating baby boys with blue and baby girls with pink is a relatively new trend, says Jo B. Paoletti, author of Pink and Blue: Telling the Girls From the Boys in America.
+She told the gender-code between pink and blue was firmly drawn in western societies in the early 1980s thanks to branding and marketers such as Care Bear, Barbie, Hello Kitty, and many Disney princesses.
 Pink became the leading colour to define pretty little girl’s materialistic world of glitter and fairy tales.

 The colour pink doesn’t stop with infants and young girls.
-Victoria Secret has successfully used the colour pink for over 40 years to build a lingerie empire of over $8 billion US (2015) in world-wide sales.
+Victoria Secret has successfully used the colour pink for over 40 years to build a lingerie empire of over $8 billion U.S. (2015) in worldwide sales.
 In 2002, Victoria Secret introduced the PINK brand to attract high school and college-age girls to purchase causal loungewear a step down from the sexy lingerie.

-Post World War II every home had some sort of pink household products based on targeting women who were entering into the work-force and started drawing a paycheque (thanks to the war).
+Post World War II, every home had some sort of pink household products based on targeting women who were entering into the work-force and started drawing a paycheque (thanks to the war).
 Remember grandma’s pink bathroom complete with pink doilies?
 As Jennifer Wright says in her article How Pink Became a Color for Girls, if a lady “tells you that her favorite color is “pink!” she might be telling you that she wants to be dainty and demure and stay at home.
 Or she might just be a badass who’s trying not to scare you too much.”
-Does this mean that intrinsically women are influenced by pink to some degree, due to generational exposure or a desire to be part of something bigger?
+Does this mean that intrinsically women are influenced by pink to some degree due to generational exposure or a desire to be part of something bigger?

 The Politics of Pink